A good start is the key to success in fry production

 - available in sizes which allow fry of any size to eat

-Aller Aqua, one of the world’s most experienced producers of high quality extruded fish feed for aquaculture, offer a series of products adjusted to the aforementioned requirements; Aller Aqua Hatchery PackTM.
+Aller Aqua, one of the world’s most experienced producers of high quality extruded fish feed for aquaculture, offers a series of products adjusted to the aforementioned requirements; Aller Aqua Hatchery PackTM.

 Raw materials of the highest quality